-SMU’s IACUC is responsible for the oversight and evaluation of the University’s animal care and use program, procedures and facilities, ensuring compliance with all relevant laws, regulations, rules and guidelines governing the humane care and use of animals.
+SMU’s IACUC provides oversight and evaluation of the University’s animal care and use program, procedures, and facilities.

-SMU’s ACCC is charged with advising the Associate Vice President of Research and Dean of Graduate Studies on emerging developments in the Federal laws and State codes governing antiquities, to draft institutional statements and University policies for collections, and to oversee curation activities.
+SMU’s ACCC is charged with advising the Associate Provost of Research and Dean of Graduate Studies on emerging developments in the Federal laws and State codes governing antiquities, drafting institutional statements and University policies for collections, and overseeing curation activities.